swsnu/swppfall2022/project/project-requirements-and-specification.md

 You have to use the Github wiki of your private team repo.

 **Submission**<br />
-You must send an email to swpp-staff@spl.snu.ac.kr with a PDF version of your document.
+You must send an email to swpp.22.staff@spl.snu.ac.kr with a PDF version of your document.
 You must send the email by the deadline in the class calendar.
 This is a HARD deadline.